mnets/pymnet/paper/paper.md

 [pymnet](https://github.com/mnets/pymnet) is a Python package for creating, analyzing, and visualizing multilayer networks.
 It is designed for network scientists with an easy-to-use yet flexible interface, featuring, inter alia, representations of a very general class of multilayer networks, structural metrics of multilayer networks (e.g., clustering coefficients [@cozzo2015structure] and graphlet analysis [@sallmen2022]), multilayer-network transforms, multilayer-network isomorphisms and automorphisms [@kivela2017] (with [`bliss`](https://users.aalto.fi/~tjunttil/bliss/) [@junttila2011; @junttila2007]), and random multilayer-network models.

-Different kinds of multilayer network data are becoming more and more available, but our computational tools for handling such data are lagging behind.
+Different kinds of multilayer network data are becoming increasingly available, but our computational tools for handling such data lag behind.
 Python is a popular programming language for network scientists and data scientists, and `pymnet` addresses the need for a feature-rich multilayer-networks package in the Python language that is actively maintained.

 `pymnet` implements the general multilayer-network framework described by @kivela2014.